 Please note that you are not pre-verified until you have completed the online pre-verification process and received confirmation from PennDOT that your documents are on file.

 For more information about REAL ID pre-verification, check out the REAL ID Pre-Verification Frequently Asked Questions .

 More Information on Pre-Verification

 Get a REAL ID

-REAL IDs will be available to Pennsylvania residents in spring 2019.
+REAL IDs will be available to Pennsylvania residents in March 2019.

 Once you order your REAL ID online, PennDOT will use your most recent photo on file and your new REAL ID will arrive in the mail within 7-10 business days.

-After REAL IDs are available in spring 2019, you will have three options for obtaining a REAL ID:
+After REAL IDs are available in March 2019, you will have three options for obtaining a REAL ID: